 The Chairman of the Nomination and Compensation Committee reports to the Board of Directors after each meeting on the activities of the Committee.
-The minutes of the Committee meetings are available to the members of the Board of Directors.
+The minutes of the committee meetings are made available to the members of the Board of Directors.
 As a general rule, the Chairman of the Board of Directors and the CEO attend the meetings in an advisory capacity.
 They do not attend the meeting when their own compensation and/or performance are being discussed.

 The Nomination and Compensation Committee may decide to consult an external advisor from time to time for specific compensation matters.
-In 2016, Agnès Blust Consulting continued to provide services related to executive compensation matters.
-This company does not have other mandates with Sika.
-In addition, support and expertise are provided by internal compensation experts such as the Head of Human Resources and the Head of Compensation & Benefits.
+In 2018, Agnès Blust Consulting continued to provide services related to executive compensation matters.
+In addition, Willis Towers Watson was mandated to conduct a benchmarking analysis of the compensation levels of Group Management.
+These companies do not have other mandates with Sika.
+In addition, support and expertise are provided by internal compensation experts, such as the Head of Human Resources and the Head of Compensation & Benefits.